bhk/build/example.md

-An instance is written `CLASS(ARGS)`.  `ARGS` is a comma-delimited list of arguments, each of which is typically the name of an input to the build step.  `CLASS` is the name of a class that is defined by Minion or your Makefile.
-To get started, let's use some classes built into Minion:
+An instance is written `CLASS(ARGS)`.  `ARGS` is a comma-delimited list of arguments, each of which is typically the name of an input to the build step.  `CLASS` is the name of a class that is defined by Minion or your makefile.
+To get started, let's use some classes that are built into
+Minion:

 ```console
 $ make 'CC(hello.c)'